A-Hoenig/Project-One/README2.md

 #### The Testimonials Page

-THis page uses a marquee effect of vertically scrolling text to showcase previous customers feedback.
+This page uses a marquee effect of vertically scrolling text to showcase previous customers feedback.
 The text is scolled in a simple transparent frame that dynamically resizes for screen realestate.

 ![Testimonials Page Image](assets/readme-images/screenshot-testimonials.jpg)

 #### The Contact Page

-The contact form invites the user to fill in their details and select what type of possible photoshoot they might be interested in.
-The form dynamically resizes to teh left on larger screens to keep the interface manageable.
-The same background is used as throughout the site.
+The contact form invites the user to fill in their details and select what type of photoshoot they might be interested in.
+The form dynamically resizes to the left on larger screens to keep the interface manageable.
+The same form background styling is used as throughout the site.

 ![Contact Page image](assets/readme-images/screenshot-contact.jpg)